Hendiaome/vscode-maven-helper/README.en.md

 `false` (default): Use depgraph plugin for dependency analysis `true`: Use native `dependency:tree -Dverbose` command

 > **Note**: If you encounter issues where depgraph mode cannot run properly, you can enable this option to switch to native command mode.
-Project-level configuration is recommended.
+Project-level configuration is recommended because depgraph.

 ## Support and Feedback
 **Issue Reports**: [GitHub Issues](https://github.com/hendiaome/vscode-maven-helper/issues)